How to separate

 Separation occurs when you and your spouse or partner stop living together as a couple.
 You don’t need any official document to say that you have separated.
 Either or both of you may make the decision to separate, and tell the other person of that decision.
 One of you may then decide to move out of the home.

-So if you have this sort of separation where you are still sharing the same house, don’t be tempted to start doing your partner’s washing and ironing; or making them meals; or having occasional ‘sexcapade’, because all these things are clearly NOT in the eyes of the court, what separated couples do.
+So, if you have this sort of separation where you are still sharing the same house, don’t be tempted to start doing your partner’s washing and ironing; or making them meals; or having an occasional ‘sexcapade’, because all these things are clearly NOT in the eyes of the court, what separated couples do.
+Got it?

 The law is clear that a divorce order shall be made, if, and only if, the court is satisfied that the two of you separated and thereafter lived separately and apart (even if under the same roof) for a continuous period of not less than 12 months immediately preceding the date of the filing of the application for the divorce order.